 Throughout the centennial, the Montana Historical Society will be hosting presentations relating to Montana and the Great War.
 MHS records most of the presentations given at the Society and streams them on its YouTube channel or through SoundCloud.
-Those relating to World War I will be posted below.
+Those relating to World War I are posted below.
 Check back often for new programs.

-"A Country Doctor and the Epidemics, Montana 1917-1918."
+A Country Doctor and the Epidemics, Montana 1917-1918.
 Dr. Steven Helgerson —the Montana State Medical Officer from 2006 to 2015—discusses his new historic novel, A Country Doctor and the Epidemics, Montana 1917-1918.
 A Country Doctor tells the story of a small-town physician and the people he serves during the turbulent years of World War I. The doctor struggles with the limitations of the medical science, the 1918 Spanish Flu epidemic and personal tragedy.

-"Women's War Work."
+Women's War Work.
 During the Great War, Many Montana women chose to break gender barriers by serving as nurses and radio operators.
 Those who remained in Montana were often recruited by the Red Cross for local events and fundraising.
 In addition to their days’ regular chores they learned to Hooverize.
 They recycled, canned, knit, served meatless meals, rationed butter and wheat, and raised their children while awaiting news from the front.
 Many battled the Spanish Influenza, while others became Gold Star Mothers after losing loved ones.
 MHS Reference Historian Zoe Ann Stoltz details the vital role that Montana women played in WWI.